Familiar (song)

-"Familiar" is a song recorded by English singer Liam Payne and Colombian singer J Balvin.
+"Familiar" is a song recorded by the English singer Liam Payne and Colombian singer J Balvin.
 It was written and produced by Mike Sabath, with additional writing from LunchMoney Lewis, Balvin and Sean Douglas.
-The song was released on 20 April 2018 and appears as a bonus track on Payne's debut studio album LP1.
+The song was released on 20 April 2018 and appears as a bonus track on Payne's first solo album LP1.

 Release

 On 25 February 2018, the artists announced the song on social media while they were shooting the music video in Miami.
 Payne revealed the song's cover art and release date on 16 April.
 He also tweeted a video featuring some of the lyrics, writing: "[Balvin,] you're gonna have to teach some of my fans Spanish..."
 He unveiled a snippet of the song on 19 April, which features J Balvin ad-libbing.

 Composition

 "Familiar" is a Latin, Latin pop and R&B song.
 According to Billboard, the song "combines Latin vibes with a summery, R&B sound".
 The lyrics are about impressing a love interest in a nightclub.